dmusican/Elegit/README.md

 ### Running the source code in IntelliJ:
 1. Open [IntelliJ](https://www.jetbrains.com/idea/).
+2. Visit the File, Other Settings, Default Settings menu.
+In the dialog that pops up, go to Build, Execution, and Deployment, then Build Tools, Maven, Importing.
+Check the box about 2/3 of the way down the screen by "Automatically Download", next to Documentation.
 2. Check out the repository using the "Check out from Version Control option" and paste the GitHub repository URL in.
 3. It will ask you to open `pom.xml`.
 Choose yes.
 4. Let it load.